tekktrik/CircuitPythonukiah/README.rst

 with a comma.
 Make sure that you keep it like that, or the CircuitPythonukiah won't function properly!

+Additionally, there is a file named ``settings.py`` that contains optional settings you can configure.
+See the section below for what these settings do.

-After saving this file with your information, you can unplug from the microcontroller and use the USB C cable to plug into the back of the CircuitPythonukiah and connect the other end of the cable to a power source, such as a common USB charger brick.
+After saving these file with your information, you can unplug from the microcontroller and use the USB C cable to plug into the back of the CircuitPythonukiah and connect the other end of the cable to a power source, such as a common USB charger brick.